 ERMI: Environmental Relative Mouldiness Index

-Performing an ERMI is a way to determine if the environment in a home or other building, which has been subject to water intrusion (WDB), has suffered from mould amplification likely to cause deleterious health consequences to occupants.
+Performing an ERMI is a way to determine whether the presence of water damage in a building (WDB), has caused mould amplification, which can very likely cause negative health consequences to the occupants.

-Samples for ERMI are analysed using Mould Specific Polymerase Chain Reaction (MSQPCR) methods.
-Data obtained from this is assessed and interpreted by reference to a database of similar ERMI data acquired normal homes.
+Samples for ERMI are analysed using Mould Specific Quantitative Polymerase Chain Reaction (MSqPCR).
+Data obtained from this is assessed and interpreted by reference to a database of similar ERMI data acquired from normal homes.
 The test is an objective, sensitive and standardised method that can identify and quantify selected mould species.

 The usual sample is settled dust collected in homes and buildings to determine the concentrations of the DNA of the different species of mould.
 While there is a wide spectrum of moulds that can be analysed in this way, 36 species of mould are detected.
 The research on which the procedure is based selected 26 of those moulds as being associated with WDB (the Group 1 moulds) and 10 common species (Group 2) that were not found to be associated with WDB.
 The first step to calculate the ERMI is to total the individual log10 of the Group 1 moulds and then total the individual log10 of the Group 2 moulds.
 The ERMI is then the difference between these two totals.

-The US Environmental Protection Authority developed ERMI to provide a straightforward, objective, sensitive and standardised way to assess mould and indoor air quality investigations.
-The USEPA developed the ERMI as a ranking system based on dust samples collected from homes, the ERMI will help predict the mouldiness of homes.
+The US Environmental Protection Authority (USEPA) developed ERMI to provide a straightforward, objective, sensitive and standardised way to assess mould using a ranking system based on dust samples collected from homes.
+The ERMI will help predict the mouldiness of homes.